true-while/AI-100-Labs-NodeJS/Lab08/README.md

 1. In current exercise we will add support of sentiment recognition and output result in the same way like we did before.

-1. Lets ope file `picBotTextAnalytics.js` and add new function to the class to clean up a text for analytics.
+1. Lets open file `picBotTextAnalytics.js` and add new function to the class to clean up a text for analytics.

 ```js
     encodeText(text) {